tomwpublic/hubitat_broadlink/README.md

 If you must install manually, follow these steps:

 * In the *Bundles* section of hubitat, import the hubitat_broadlink.zip bundle.
 * In the *Drivers Code* section of Hubitat, install the broadlinkRemoteDriver.
+* If you plan to use multiple Broadlink remotes, install the broadlinkSystemManagerApp in the *Apps Code* section of Hubitat.

+# Virtual Device configuration instructions:

 * In the *Devices* section of Hubitat, add a *New Virtual Device* of type Broadlink Remote.
 See below for configuration instructions.
-* If you plan to use multiple Broadlink remotes, install the broadlinkSystemManagerApp in the *Apps Code* section of Hubitat.
-    * In the *Apps* section of Hubitat, click *Add User App* to actually install the Broadlink System Manager app.
-    * Wait to fully configure the app until you have installed and configured your virtual devices.

-# Virtual Device configuration instructions:

 * On the Broadlink Remote device page, set the preferences:
     * Enter the IP address of your broadlink RM device and click Save Preferences.
     * If your remote has RF functionality (typically named some variation of RM Pro), enabled the "Does your device support RF?" option.